prismicio-community/gatsby-starter-slicemachine/README.md

 ## Deployment

 **Prismic Models**<br/>
 Pushing content models to Prismic is done within Slice Machine.
-Clicking the "Push to Prismic" button in each model's editing page will deploy them to the Prismic repository.
+Clicking the "Push to Prismic" button in each model's editing page will deploy it to the Prismic repository.

 **Gatsby Site**<br/>
 The resulting site is a standard Gatsby app.
-It can be hosted like any other Gatsby site.
+It can be hosted like any other Gatsby app.
 [Netlify][netlify], [Gatsby Cloud][gatsby-cloud], and [Vercel][vercel] are great options.

 <!-- Links -->